Panama

 Electronic Signature – Allowed.

 Compliance – Since 2017, Panama’s Foundations must keep accounting records and underlying documentation, which must be available for 5 years.
 Records may be kept at the office of the resident agent in Panama, or at any other place determined by the council members.
 Foundations are not required to file accounts, annual return or tax return, provided that they do not hold assets or conduct activities in Panama.
+However, Foundations must prepare annual financial statements, which must be signed by a chartered accountant—from Panama or another jurisdiction.
+These are not filed with authorities unless specifically requested but must be kept in the registered office.

 - Corporate founder permitted